rupali-codes/LinksHub/CONTRIBUTING.md

 #### 🌟Follow these steps to add your Category/Subcategory to the Hub

-- To add a newly created category or subcategory, include them in the [data.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/data.ts) & [index.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/index.ts) files located in the `database` folder.
+- To add a newly created category or sub-category, include them in the [data.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/data.ts) & [index.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/index.ts) files located in the `database` folder.
-- Each category has its own folder with its name
+- Each category has its own folder with its name.
 - Ensure that every subcategory is placed in its respective category folder.

   > For example, if `images` is a subcategory, it should be inside the `frontend` folder, which is a category.